 Running a nonprofit organization can be a daunting task.
 There are a number of rules, laws, and regulations that you need to be aware of in order to ensure your nonprofit is operating within the boundaries of the law.
-In this article, we will provide an overview of some of the most important nonprofit rules, laws, and regulations for your nonprofit.
+In this article, we will provide an overview of some of the most important nonprofit policy, rules, laws, and regulations for your nonprofit.

 Nonprofit Incorporation Requirements

 In order to incorporate as a nonprofit organization, you will need to file the appropriate paperwork with your state government.
 Each state has different requirements for nonprofit incorporation, so it is important to consult with an attorney or advisor familiar with the nonprofit incorporation process in your state.

 One requirement that is generally consistent across all states is that your nonprofit must have a specific purpose that is consistent with state and federal laws.
 This purpose must be stated in your Articles of Incorporation.
 Once your nonprofit is incorporated, you will also need to obtain a federal tax-exempt status in order to further support and define your activities as a nonprofit organization.

 One of the most important decisions you will make in this process is whether or not your nonprofit will obtain and earn a tax-exempt status from the IRS.
 The tax-exempt status (typically 501(c)3) allows your nonprofit to claim exemption from federal income taxes.
 It also allows those who donate to your nonprofit to deduct their donations from their own tax filings, so it is a critical exemption to consider.
 To file, you will need to complete an application for tax-exempt status with the IRS.
 The application process can be complex, so it is important to consult with an attorney or accountant familiar with the process.